How to Braid a Gummy Worm Candy Lei

 **This post contains affiliate links and I will be compensated if you make a purchase after clicking on my links.

-If you’re looking to create a truly unique candy lei you should give this gummy worm lei a try.
+If you’re looking to create a truly unique graduation lei you should give this gummy worm lei a try.
 While I’m admittedly not the biggest fan of eating gummy worms, I do think they make for an awesome candy lei.
 If you do know a gummy candy lover out there this lei is perfect for them.

 The concept of gummy candy was invented by Hans Reigel in 1922.
 At that time it was in the form of a bear.